Understanding the NFPA Emergency Exit Door Requirements - Inspect Point

 Means of Egress Components

-These are the specific physical requirements for a means of egress to meet the NFPA 101 standards and codes.
+Below are the specific physical requirements for a means of egress to meet NFPA 101 standards and codes.

 Means of Egress Width

 Consider how wide a means of egress needs to be.
-Specifically, a set of fully opened and unobstructed doors.
-To clarify, doors that are means of egress should not be less than 32 inches wide at all points.
+Specifically, consider the width of a set of fully opened and unobstructed doors.
+To clarify, doors that are means of egress should be no less than 32 inches wide at all points.
 This provides enough space for wheelchairs to fit through the door.

 In existing structures, the minimum width is 28 inches wide.
 The maximum door leaf width is 48 inches